gichukipaul/DVT-Weather/README.md

 - Select the Project Target.
 - In the Xcode project navigator, click on your project name at the top of the list.
 This will open the project settings.
 - Navigate to the `Info` tab located at the top of the Xcode window.
-- Locate the `weatherAPIKey` entry in the list of properties, replace the placeholder text with your actual API key.
+- Locate the `weatherAPIKey` entry in the list of properties, and replace the placeholder text with your actual API key.
 - Save the File

 ```xml